CEA: Coordinate Exchange algorithm for MNL models.

 Details

-By specifying a numeric vector in par.draws, the D-error will be calculated and the design will be optimised locally.
-By specifying a matrix, in which each row is a draw from a multivariate distribution, the DB-error will be calculated, and the design will be optimised globally.
+By specifying a numeric vector in par.draws, the A- or D-error will be calculated and the design will be optimised locally.
+By specifying a matrix, in which each row is a draw from a multivariate distribution, the AB/DB-error will be calculated, and the design will be optimised globally.
 Whenever there are alternative specific constants, par.draws should be a list containing two matrices: The first matrix containing the parameter draws for the alternative specific constant parameters.
 The second matrix containing the draws for the rest of the parameters.

 Alternative specific constants can be specified in alt.cte.
 The length of this binary vector should equal n.alts, were 0 indicates the absence of an alternative specific constant and 1 the opposite.

 start.des is a list with one or several matrices corresponding to initial start design(s).
-In each matrix each row is a profile.
+In each matrix, each row is a profile.
 The number of rows equals n.sets * n.alts, and the number of columns equals the number of columns of the design matrix + the number of non-zero elements in alt.cte.
 Consider that for a categorical attribute with p levels, there are p - 1 columns in the design matrix, whereas for a continuous attribute there is only one column.
 If start.des = NULL, n.start random initial designs will be generated.
 If start designs are provided, n.start is ignored.

 If no.choice is TRUE, in each choice set an alternative with one alternative specific constant is added.
-The return value of the D(B)-error is however based on the design without the no choice option.
+The return value of the A(B) or D(B)-error is however based on the design without the no choice option.

 When parallel is TRUE, detectCores will be used to decide upon the number of available cores.
 That number minus 1 cores will be used to search for efficient designs.
 The computation time will decrease significantly when parallel = TRUE.